Hybrid Rate-Splitting and Sparse Code Multiple Access (RS-SCMA): Design and Performance: Introduction

 \subsection{Background and Related Works}

-Emerging wireless technologies are being developed to meet the increasing demand for ultra-high data rates, massive device connectivity, exceptional reliability, and minimal latency, driving the evolution of sixth-generation (6G) and beyond communication systems \cite{6g_survey,6g_tech,6g_rd,6g_learn}.
-Among the various candidates, rate-splitting multiple access (RSMA) has gained prominence as a promising 6G multiple access solution.
-RSMA provides a unified framework to enhance spectral efficiency, reliability, and user fairness by effectively managing interference through rate splitting and successive interference cancellation (SIC).
-Recent studies \cite{Mao2022,Chen2021} demonstrate that RSMA offers a flexible and efficient approach to interference management, consistently outperforming traditional multiple access techniques in diverse communication scenarios.
+Emerging wireless technologies are rising to meet the escalating demands for extreme data rates, massive connectivity, ultra-reliable performance, and near-zero latency, propelling the evolution toward sixth-generation (6G) networks and beyond \cite{6g_survey, 6g_tech, 6g_acces, 6g_new2}.
+Among many others, a fundamental and pressing research problem is how to design highly efficient, reliable, and scalable multiple access (MA) schemes that can meet diverse requirements from tens and billions of machine-type communication devices and applications.
+In the context of this background, rate-splitting multiple access (RSMA) has emerged as a promising scheme for 6G.
+By effectively managing interference through rate splitting (RS) and successive interference cancellation (SIC), RSMA provides a unified framework for enhanced spectral efficiency, reliability, and user fairness \cite{Mao2022},\cite{rsma_primer}.

-The concept of rate-splitting was first introduced in \cite{RS_Gaussian} for Gaussian multiple access channels.
+The concept of RS was first introduced in \cite{RS_Gaussian} for Gaussian multiple access channels.
 In an $M$-user Gaussian channel, up to $2M-1$ independent virtual channels are created for $2M-1$ ``virtual sources" enabling the partitioning of each user's rate and giving rise to RSMA.
 An extension of RSMA was presented in \cite{rs_2001}, where users' data are divided into multiple streams, termed ``virtual users", in the context of discrete memoryless channels (DMC).
-This work demonstrated that rate-splitting enables the achievement of any rate within the capacity region of a DMC, thus laying the foundation for enhancing multi-user communication systems.
-It addresses challenges such as maximizing spectral efficiency and managing interference effectively.
-Further advancements in RSMA have been explored in various studies.
-The authors of \cite{Dizdar2020} optimized RSMA by focusing on physical layer design, modulation and coding schemes, precoder design, and efficient message splitting, highlighting its adaptability to diverse modern communication network requirements.
-Similarly, \cite{Chen2020} conducted a link-level performance evaluation of multi-user RSMA systems, with a particular emphasis on error performance analysis.
-Additionally, \cite{rsma_receiever} proposed different receiver designs for RSMA, both with and without SIC, and introduced a low-complexity precoder using finite constellations.
+It was demonstrated that rate-splitting enables the achievement of any rate within the capacity region of a DMC.